-Although from a distance the “fishing community” may seem like a single group of like-minded people, it actually consists of many communities based on gear type, fishery, geography, and values.
-Social scientists spend a lot of time trying to define “community” so that communities can be studied and compared.
+Social scientists spend a great deal of time defining “community” so that fishing communities can be studied and compared.
 The Magnuson-Stevens Act (MSA) defines a fishing community as:

 “…a community which is substantially dependent on or substantially engaged in the harvest or processing of fishery resources to meet social and economic needs, and includes fishing vessel owners, operators, and crew and United States fish processors that are based in such community.”

-In interpreting this definition, the National Marine Fisheries Service has stated that “A fishing community is a social or economic group whose members reside in a specific location…” This “official” interpretation means that a fishing community exists in a specific place like Astoria, San Pedro, or Seattle.
-However, other types of communities exist.
-For example, an “occupational community” is a group of people involved in the same occupation, like the coastwide community of trawlers who engage in similar activities.
-A “community of interest” is made up of people who share similar interests: for example, people who are concerned about making the fishing industry safer.
-One town or city might include many different occupational communities and communities of interest.
+In interpreting this definition, the National Marine Fisheries Service has stated that “A fishing community is a social or economic group whose members reside in a specific location…” This “official” interpretation means that a fishing community exists in a specific place.

 However you define fishing communities, it can be said that they are composed of diverse, independent people who do not fit easily into neat categories and who rarely, if ever, present themselves as a homogeneous group.

 The Community Conundrum